Sutton Hoo helmet: Date

 A precise date for the Sutton Hoo burial is needed for any credible attempt to identify its honoree.
 Thirty-seven gold Merovingian coins found alongside the other objects offer the most objective means of dating the burial.
 The coins—in addition to three blanks, and two small ingots—were found in a purse, and are themselves objects of considerable interest.
 Until 1960, and largely on the basis of numismatic chronologies established during the 19th century, the Sutton Hoo coins were generally dated to 650–660 AD.
 With this range the burial was variously attributed to such monarchs as Æthelhere, Anna, Æthelwald, Sigeberht, and Ecgric, all of whom ruled and died in or around the given period.

-The proposed range of years, and accordingly the regal attributions, was modified by later studies that took the specific gravity of some 700 Merovingian gold coins, which with some predictability were minted with decreasing purity over time, to estimate the date of a coin based on the fineness of its gold.
+The proposed range of years, and accordingly the regnal attributions, was modified by later studies that took the specific gravity of some 700 Merovingian gold coins, which with some predictability were minted with decreasing purity over time, to estimate the date of a coin based on the fineness of its gold.
 This analysis suggests that the latest coins in the purse were minted between 613 and 635 AD, and most likely closer to the beginning of this range than the end.
 The range is a tentative terminus post quem for the burial, before which it may not have taken place; sometime later, perhaps after a period of years, the coins were collected and buried.
 These dates are generally consistent, but not exclusive, with Rædwald.